-Chazelas and team then separately compared sugar/diet-drinking habits to find any first cases of stroke, heart attack, sudden reduced blood flow to the heart, or angioplasty, according to the study.
+Chazelas and team then separately compared sugar/diet-drinking habits to find any first cases of stroke, heart attack, sudden reduced blood flow to the heart, or

 Researchers next eliminated early cases of heart disease in the first 3 years of the study to adjust for confounders that might skew the data and found a statistically significant association between artificial sweetener use and heart disease.

 “Higher intakes of sugary drinks and ASB [artificially sweetened beverages] were associated with a higher risk of CVD [cardiovascular disease], suggesting that ASB might not be a healthy substitute for sugary drinks,” the study authors wrote.